k-vaughn/ITS-open-source/docs/maintainer-responsibilities.md

     Areas where exceptions and extensions are expected to occur include:

     - documentation conventions (e.g., extensions for consistency in presenting project-specific information),
-    - coding conventions (e.g., for languages not discussed in the ITE Open Source Process documentation, special naming conventions, special tests that are to be performed),
+    - coding conventions (e.g., for languages not discussed in the ITE Open Source Process documentation, special naming conventions),
+    - testing and linting requirements
     - the process to claim ownership pf issues (e.g., WG approvals),
+    - guidelines for commit conventions
     - requirements for creating pull requests (e.g., fields that need to be included), and
     - requirements for pull requests to be approved (e.g., WG approvals)